-There is no established public trading market for the Series E Preferred Stock, the Class A Warrants or the Class B Warrants, and we do not expect such a market to develop.
-In addition, we do not intend to apply for a listing of the Series E Preferred Stock, the Class A Warrants or the Class B Warrants on any national securities exchange or other nationally recognized trading system.
+The last reported sales price of our shares of common stock on , 2022 was \$ per share.
+The actual public offering price will be determined between us, the underwriters and the investors in the offering, and may be at a discount to the current market price of our common stock.
+Therefore, the assumed public offering price used throughout this prospectus may not be indicative of the final offering price.
+There is no established public trading market for the Series E Preferred Stock or the warrants, and we do not expect such a market to develop.
+In addition, we do not intend to apply for a listing of the Series E Preferred Stock or the warrants on any national securities exchange or other nationally recognized trading system.